-The Company is subject to taxation in the United States and California.
-The U.S. federal and California returns are open to examination for all years since inception.
+The Company is subject to taxation in the United States and various state jurisdictions.
+All jurisdictions are open to examination for all years since inception.
 The Company has not been, nor is it currently, under examination by any federal or state tax authority.